bsmith89/notes/pandoc.md

     -   See <http://files.nothingisreal.com/software/gpp/gpp.html>
 -   Multiple YAML blocks can be defined, and blocks can be in separate files.
     -   (?)
 Mutliply defined variables, first or last definition sticks?
+-   Is there a way to swap HTML codes for LaTeX symbols?